Hollywood Tower: In popular culture

 From left to right, Disney's The Twilight Zone Tower of Terror ride at Disney's Hollywood Studios, Disney California Adventure, Tokyo DisneySea and Walt Disney Studios Park.

-Though the architectural styles differ, the Hollywood Tower is "often cited as the inspiration" for the The Twilight Zone Tower of Terror attractions at Disney parks in Florida, California, Paris and Tokyo.
+Though the architectural styles differ, the Hollywood Tower is "often cited as the inspiration" for The Twilight Zone Tower of Terror attractions at Disney parks in Florida, California, Paris and Tokyo.
 Like the real-life Hollywood Tower, the "Hollywood Tower Hotel" structure at the Disney theme parks bears the same classic "Hollywood Tower" sign and spiraling towers.
 A made-for-TV adaptation based on the ride entitled Tower of Terror was released in 1997, though while both the attraction and the movie shared the same basic premise of five people being killed in an elevator, the movie lacked any connection to The Twilight Zone.

 The Hollywood Tower appears prominently, by name, in the 1948 mystery film Devil's Cargo, part of The Falcon series.
 It is also featured in Brian De Palma's 1984 thriller Body Double, a movie notable for its setting in a number of Los Angeles landmarks.
 The Hollywood Tower received ample screen time in the 1980 screwball comedy Midnight Madness, produced by Walt Disney Productions.